 Special Provisions.
-Special clauses, directions and requirements supplemental to these Standard Specifications, setting forth requirements peculiar to the work included in the Bid Documents of a project.
+Special clauses, directions and requirements supplemental to the Standard Specifications, setting forth requirements peculiar to the work included in the Bid Documents.

 Specifications.
-The general term comprising the directions, provisions, instructions, and requirements contained herein and labeled STANDARD SPECIFICATIONS, the Special Provisions, any Supplemental Specifications and Addenda.
+The general term comprising the directions, provisions, instructions and requirements contained in the Specifications, as well as the Special Provisions, any Supplemental Specifications and Addenda.

 Structure.
-Unless otherwise defined in the Specifications, structures shall comprise all objects constructed of materials other than earth and required by the contract to be built or to be removed, including without limitation: buildings, bridges, culverts, headwalls, sewers, constructed channels, outfalls, retaining walls, and their appurtenances..
+Unless otherwise defined in the Specifications, structures shall comprise all objects constructed of materials other than earth, required by the contract to be built or to be removed, but not including surfacings, base courses, subbases, gutters, curbs, sidewalks, and driveway pavement, buildings, bridges, culverts, headwalls, sewers, constructed channels, outfalls, retaining walls, and their appurtenances.